-Most early life sexual abuse survivors are coerced, and sex may become perceived as something men and women trade for secondary gain rather than as a pathway to shared pleasure or deepened attachment.
-Sexual abuse forecloses a sense of mutual desire found in mature sexual relationships between equal partners.
+Most early life sexual trauma survivors are coerced, and sex may become perceived as something men and women trade for secondary gain rather than as a pathway to shared pleasure or deepened attachment.
+Sexual trauma forecloses a sense of mutual desire found in mature sexual relationships between equal partners.
 Instead the abuse, especially if it is ongoing, can cause a perverted sense of specialness — a way to compensate for being manipulated and subjected to profound differences in power.
 By keeping the abuse secret, she also learns the power of manipulation — she too has something to hold over someone else.
 At least in her fantasies, she can create evidence of her power, even if it is a card she never plays.

 A sense of being the special one chosen of all the relatives, classmates, or neighborhood kids can also be used to avoid revulsion and feelings of betrayal.
 These fantasy-based feelings of specialness and power are but makeshift defenses against an experience that annihilates authenticity.
 Such feelings also keep at bay the grief that goes unacknowledged.

 The feeling of being desired and somehow special is but a grandiose and fragile defense against the profound loneliness that results from both the encounter and the secrecy surrounding sexual trauma.
 There is no escaping the taboo of sexual trauma and the liminal existence outside social mores that it creates.
 Herman shared the following from “Christine”: “I used to think because I’m so different, I must be special, there must be something God had planned for me.
 I used to feel superior to everyone.
 I needed that because I didn’t have any friends.”3 When the secret of sexual trauma must be kept, it is impossible to genuinely become close to anyone.